Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 3. **Efficient MCP integration** minimizes token usage and redundancy
 4. **Clear role separation** allows each role to focus on its specific responsibilities
 5. **Comprehensive quality gates** ensure excellent implementation outcomes
+6. **Git operations are reliable** and properly managed throughout workflow
+7. **Context efficiency is enforced** across all role transitions
+8. **Error recovery is systematic** and maintains workflow integrity

 **Each role file contains specific execution details while following these universal governance principles.**